-The Mission Statement of the Delaware Department of Safety and Homeland Security, Delaware State Police Motor Carrier Safety Assistance Program (MCSAP) is to enhance highway safety by preventing commercial motor vehicle related crashes and ensuring the safe, secure transportation of persons and property by commercial motor vehicles on our highways.
+The Mission Statement of the Delaware Department of Safety and Homeland Security, Delaware State Police Commercial Motor Vehicle Enforcement Unit is to enhance highway safety by preventing commercial motor vehicle related crashes and ensuring the safe, secure transportation of persons and property by commercial motor vehicles on our highways.

-The Delaware State Police MCSAP has set one year goals for this Commercial Vehicle Safety Plan (CVSP) in support of its mission statement and to remain compliant with national priorities set by FMCSA.
-The state will utilize national program elements in its efforts as well as state directed program activities to achieve its goals.
+The Delaware State Police CMVEU has set a three year goal for this Commercial Vehicle Safety Plan (CVSP) in support of its mission statement and to remain compliant with national priorities and program activities recommendations set by FMCSA.
+The state will utilize manpower to conduct national program elements in its efforts as well as state directed program activities to achieve its goals.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation